 As part of the Elective Recovery plan for 2021/22 a number of schemes were funded for improvement within Ophthalmology services which were already challenged and in need of improvement prior to the pandemic.
-These included: setting up of a community glaucoma optometry service, two dedicated glaucoma consultants, additional medical photographers, Project Management support for the implementation of Open Eyes and sessional time for a specialist optometrist for the paediatric refraction service.
+This included; additional in house operating sessions and outpatient clinics, outsourcing of cataract procedures, setting up of a community glaucoma optometry service, dedicated glaucoma consultants (x2), funding for specific theatre staff (for eye theatre), Project Management support for the implementation of Open Eyes and sessional time for a specialist optometrist for the paediatric refraction service.
 Collectively these schemes have delivered a large amount of clinical activity, however far more is required.

 As we move into 2022/23 further programmes of work and improvement schemes have been developed in addition to those above.
-These include permanent funding for eye theatre staff in order to maximise utilisation of available theatre sessions in POWH and outsourcing of cataract procedures.
 It is clear from recent analysis that there will still be an overall capacity gap.
 It is anticipated that the overall waiting list will be reduced in follow ups and treatments, however a projected increase in the new outpatient waiting list is expected.